 Balancing out the sugar and smoothness is really easy once you know the order and ratios – and I’ve cut out the guesswork here by telling you how I do it!

-The result is a ridiculously fluffy, chocolatey buttercream that spreads beautifully on any cake, but holds up like a champ when piped on a batch of fresh cupcakes…or any other dessert you put it on!
+It’s such an easy recipe, and the result is a ridiculously fluffy, chocolatey buttercream that spreads beautifully on any cake, but holds up like a champ when piped on a batch of fresh cupcakes…or any other dessert you put it on!

 - Just about ANY type of Cupcakes

-- Triple Chocolate Cake (recipe coming this week!)
+- Triple Chocolate Cake

 - Sandwich Cookies and Whoopie Pies